 A steel comb is ideal for removing tangles, mats, and loose hair.
 Every doodle owner should own one of these combs.

-A slicker brush has fine wire bristles designed to penetrate deep into the coat that helps groom the undercoat of your dog.
-I like this particular brush because it has a button that you press to retract the bristles for an easy swipe, removing all the hair from the brush.
+A slicker brush has fine wire bristles designed to penetrate deep into the coat that help groom the undercoat of your dog.
+I like this particular brush because it has extra long pins to really get deep into the coat and down to the skin.

 It’s always a good idea to bathe your dog from time to time.
 Otherwise, they can start smelling like the dirt they roll around in.

 The long hair of Goldendoodles, and of any long haired pets, can easily get tangled with all the playing they do.
 It then becomes a struggle to comb through these mats.
-Therefore, having a pleasant smelling detangler like Cowboy Magic Detangler helps loosen up the knots and makes it much easier to brush.
+Therefore, having a pleasant smelling detangler like Silky Pup Detangler Spray helps loosen up the knots and makes it much easier to brush.

 Trimming the hair around a Goldendoodle's eyes every few weeks is a must.
 Why?
 Because all their wavy hair starts to curl up in front of their eyes and can block their vision.
 No worries!
 All you need is a pair of thinning shears to trim those little hairs away.
 Thinning shears are recommended over regular scissors because they are more forgivable.
 In other words, they won't leave such a sharp straight cut but rather a more blended cut.

 Puppies like to chew!
 You will notice when you bring them home that they will want to gnaw at your chair legs, baseboards, shoes, you name it.
 Having chew toys for your dog to chew on will help keep their mind off all your furniture.
 Split deer antlers are a great choice as they are and all-natural and long-lasting chew toy.